Frank Williams (actor): Career

 Williams featured with Tessie O'Shea in the short-lived sitcom As Good Cooks Go (1970).
 He appeared in an episode of All Gas and Gaiters as one of the vicars choral in episodes broadcast in 1967 and 1971.
 At the height of his Dad's Army fame, he had a cameo role in Monty Python's Flying Circus (1972), and later appeared as a record producer in the Rutles movie All You Need Is Cash (1978).
 He appeared in the short-lived television sitcom High & Dry (1987) as a bank clerk, and he made a cameo appearance in 'Minder', playing a tobacconist.
-He had a recurring role in You Rang, M'Lord?,a later series written by Jimmy Perry and David Croft.
+He had a recurring role in You Rang, M'Lord?, a later series written by Jimmy Perry and David Croft.
 Williams played Lord Bishop Charles appearing in 14 out of a total of 26 episodes.

-He was a guest on This Morning on Thursday 31 July 2008, talking about Dad's Army with fellow cast members Ian Lavender and Bill Pertwee.
+Williams was a guest on This Morning on Thursday 31 July 2008, talking about Dad's Army with fellow cast members Ian Lavender and Bill Pertwee.
 He also appeared on BBC1's Jonathan Ross Salutes Dad's Army show on Sunday 3 August 2008.

-With other surviving members of the Dad's Army cast he walked in the 100th Birthday parade for Queen Elizabeth The Queen Mother, because Dad's Army was her favourite programme.
+With other surviving members of the Dad's Army cast, Williams walked in the 100th Birthday parade for Queen Elizabeth The Queen Mother, because Dad's Army was her favourite programme.
 He was the author of several plays, including The Playing Fields and Murder Weekend, some of which have been performed in the pro-amateur theatre.
 His autobiography, Vicar to Dad's Army: the Frank Williams story, was published in 2002.

 In 1993, Williams co-founded with Bill Pertwee the Dad's Army Appreciation Society.
-He was the society's vice president until the death of Bill Pertwee in 2013 when Williams became the President, attending many society events until his death.
+He was the society's vice president until Pertwee's death in 2013, when Williams became the president, attending many society events until his death.

 Williams reprised his role of the vicar for the 2016 reboot of Dad's Army.
 He recalled his time on set of the new film: "It meant four days work, which I thoroughly enjoyed.
-The film was pretty successful but received a mixed reaction from Dad's Army fans because seeing other people playing roles made famous by the likes of Arthur and John wasn’t easy to accept."
+The film was pretty successful but received a mixed reaction from Dad's Army fans because seeing other people playing roles made famous by the likes of Arthur and John wasn't easy to accept."